joshland/wgmesh/README.md

 ## TODO

+ - Build init workflow
+ - init route53 workflow
+ - add hooks for other DNS model

+ Serious Bugs
+  - lack of coherent documentation about how to configure the meshes
+  - the key names are arbitrary and poorly handled
+  - the instructions suck for setting up the nodes/site/etc.
+  - The wgmesh.yaml needs to be properly defined
+  - the wgconfig needs to be clearer
+  - the wgsite needs to be clearer.
+  - the wgpub

  - build node removal workflow.
  - wgconfig should perform the initial wghost configuration.
  - Local Site-specific configurations integration?